USRA-STI/gdt-core/docs/core/simulate/pha.rst

 This is useful in cases where reproducibility with a known seed is desired, such as for publicly shared simulation results.

-Additionally, the random generator can be modified after initilization with the |set_rng| function:
+Additionally, the random generator can be modified after initialization with the |set_rng| function:

     >>> sim.set_rng(rng)